xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### `created` header

 The `created` header records the date that the XIP was assigned a number.
-Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.
+Both headers should be in YYYY-MM-DD format, e.g. 2009-01-12.

 ### `requires` header